 Now the serious question with which we are confronted is whether we can expect that by natural evolution a higher phase of social life will develop out of the present spiritual decline.
 The answer history supplies to this question is far from encouraging.
-In India, in Babylon, in Egypt, in Persia, in China and elsewhere, like periods of vigorous growth have been succeeded by times of spiritual decadence; and yet in not one of these lands has the downward course finally resolved itself in the movement towards higher things.
-All these nations to this day have continued in their spiritual stagnation.
+In India, in Babylon, in Egypt, in Persia, in China and elsewhere. like periods of vigorous growth have been succeeded by times of spiritual decadence; and yet in not one of these lands has the downward course finally resolved itself in a movement towards higher things.
+All these nations to this day have persevered in their spiritual stagnation.
 In the Roman empire alone has the dark night of boundless demoralisation been broken by the dawn of a higher life.
-But this light did not arise through evolution; it shone from the cross of Calvary.
-The Christ of God had appeared and by his gospel alone was the world of that time saved from certain destruction.
-And again, when towards the close of the middle ages Enrope was threatened with social bankruptcy, a second resurrection from the dead and a manifestation of new vital power were witnessed, now among the peoples of the Reformation, but this time also not by way of evolution, but again through the same gospel for which the hearts were thirsting and whose truth was freely proclaimed as never before.
+But this light did not arise through evolution; it shone from the Cross of Calvary.
+The Christ of God had appeared, and by his Gospel alone was the society of that time saved from certain destruction.
+And again, when towards the close of the middle ages Europe was threatened with social bankruptcy, a second resurrection from the dead and a manifestation of new vital power were witnessed. now among the peoples of the Reformation, but this time also not by way of evolution, but again through the same Gospel for which the hearts were thirsting and whose truth was freely proclaimed as never before.
 What antecedents then does history furnish to lead us to expect in the present instance an evolution of life from death, whilst the symptoms of decomposition already suggest the bitterness of the grave?
-Mohammed, it is true, in the seventh century succeeded in creating a stir among the dead bones throughout the entire

-Levant by throwing himself upon the nations as a second Messiah, greater even than the Christ.
-And assuredly if the coming of another Christ, surpassing in glory the Christ of Bethlehem, were possible, then the cure for moral corruption were found.
-Hence some indeed have been anxiously looking for the coming of some glorious Universal Spirit, who might again instill his vitalizing power into the heart-blood of the nations.
+Mohammed, it is true, in the seventh century succeeded in creating a stir among the dead bones throughout the entire Levant by throwing himself upon the nations as a second Messiah, greater even than the Christ, And assuredly if the coming of another Christ, surpassing in glory the Christ of Bethlehem, were possible, then the cure for moral corruption were found.
+Hence some indeed have been anxiously looking for the coming of some glorious "Universal Spirit", who might again instil his vitalizing power into the heart-blood of the nations.
 But why dwell longer on such idle fancies?
-Nothing can possibly surpass the God-given Christ, and what we are to look for, instead of a second Messiah, is the second coming of the Same Christ of Calvary, this time with his fan in his hand for judgment, not to open up for our sin-cursed life a new evolution, but to receive it at its goal and solemnly to conclude the history of the world.
-Either this second coming, therefore, is near at hand, and what we are witnessing are the death-throes of humanity; or a rejuvenation is still in store for us, but if so, that rejuvenation can come only through the old and yet ever new gospel which at the beginning of our era and again at the time of the Reformation has saved the threatened life of our race.
-For every believer this is a matter of absolute and immediate certainty by reason of his faith, but even for the unbeliever it admits of historical verification, inasmuch as twice only has trial been made of a power that could infuse new vital vigor into the race, and both times Christianity and Christianity alone has proven equal to the task.
+Nothing can possibly surpass the God-given Christ, and what we are to look for, instead of a second Messiah, is the second coming of the same Christ of Calvary, this time with His fan in His hand for judgment, not to open up for our sin-cursed life a new evolution, but to receive at its goal and solemnly to conclude the history of the world.
+Either this second coming, therefore, is near at hand, and what we are witnessing are the death-throes of humanity; or a rejuvenation is still in store for us; but if so, that rejuvenation can come only through the old and yet ever new Gospel which at the beginning of our era, and again at the time of the Reformation, has saved the threatened life of our race.